Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 The same steps apply as for the testnet node, except the following sample configuration file should be used.

-The main differences from the testnet configuration are
+The main differences from the testnet configuration are:

 - the image used is the mainnet image.
 See `hub.docker.com/concordium/mainnet-node
   <https://hub.docker.com/r/concordium/mainnet-node>`_